kyma-project/community-modules/docs/README.md

     kyma module catalog
     ```

-2. Pull the module template:
+2. Pull the ModuleTemplate:

     ```bash
     kyma module pull {MODULE_NAME}
     ```

-    This command pulls the module template for the given module.
-You can specify the namespace where the module template should be stored using the `--namespace` flag (by default, the `default` namespace is used).
+    This command pulls the ModuleTemplate for the given module.
+You can specify the namespace where the ModuleTemplate should be stored using the `--namespace` flag (by default, the `default` namespace is used).
 If there are multiple versions available in the catalog, you can specify the version with `--version`.

-3. Install the module by pointing to the pulled module template using the `--origin` flag:
+3. Install the module by pointing to the pulled ModuleTemplate using the `--origin` flag:

     ```bash
     kyma module add {MODULE_NAME} --origin {NAMESPACE}/{MODULE_NAME}-{VERSION}